Nelson Rockefeller: Chairman of the International Development Advisory Board

-Special Assistant to the President for Foreign Affairs
+Special assistant to the president for foreign affairs

-In 1954, he was appointed Special Assistant to the President for Foreign Affairs (sometimes referred to as Special Assistant to the President for Psychological Warfare).
-He was tasked with providing the President with advice and assistance in developing programs by which the various departments of the government could counter Soviet foreign policy challenges.
-As part of this responsibility he was named as the President's representative on the Operations Coordinating Board, a committee of the National Security Council.
+In 1954, Rockefeller was appointed special assistant to the president for foreign affairs, sometimes referred to as special assistant to the president for psychological warfare.
+He was tasked with providing the president with advice and assistance in developing programs by which the various departments of the government could counter Soviet foreign policy challenges.
+As part of this responsibility, he was named as the president's representative on the Operations Coordinating Board, a committee of the National Security Council.
 The other members were the Undersecretary of State, the Deputy Secretary of Defense, the director of the Foreign Operations Administration, and the Central Intelligence Agency director.
-The OCB's purpose was to oversee coordinated execution of security policy and plans, including clandestine operations.
+The OCB's purpose was to oversee the coordinated execution of security policy and plans, including clandestine operations.

 Rockefeller broadly interpreted his directive and became an advocate for foreign economic aid as indispensable to national security.
 Most of Rockefeller's initiatives were blocked by Secretary of State John Foster Dulles and his Under Secretary, Herbert Hoover Jr., both traditionalists who resented what they perceived as outside interference from Rockefeller, and by Treasury Secretary George M. Humphrey for financial reasons.
-However, in June 1955 Rockefeller convened a week-long meeting of experts from various disciplines to assess the U.S. position in the psychological aspects of the Cold War and develop proposals that could give the U.S. the initiative at the upcoming Summit Conference in Geneva.
+In June 1955, Rockefeller convened a week-long meeting of experts from various disciplines to assess the United States position in the psychological aspects of the Cold War and develop proposals that could give the United States the initiative at the upcoming Summit Conference in Geneva.
 The meeting was held at the Marine Corps school at Quantico, Virginia, and became known as the Quantico Study.
-The Quantico panel developed a proposal called "open skies" wherein the U.S. and the Soviet Union would exchange blueprints of military installations and agree to mutual aerial reconnaissance.
-Thus military buildups would be revealed and the danger of surprise attacks minimized.
+The Quantico panel developed a proposal called "open skies" wherein the United States and the Soviet Union (USSR) would exchange blueprints of military installations and agree to mutual aerial reconnaissance.
+Thus, military buildups would be revealed, minimizing the danger of surprise attacks.
 It was a counter proposal to the Soviet proposal of universal disarmament.
 The feeling was that the Soviets could not refuse the proposal if they were serious about disarmament.